 - Music PSEO

-Transfer, PSEO and Equivalency applicants please see specialized instructions.
+Equivalency and PSEO applicants please see specialized instructions.
+Transfer applicants please find additional information below.
 The BA in Music with Academic Emphasis does not require an application for admission or audition.

 Music Application Instructions

 STEP 1: Apply for Undergraduate Admission to the University of Minnesota

 Admission to the School of Music is contingent upon undergraduate admission to and good standing in the College of Liberal Arts or another degree-granting college at the University of Minnesota.
 You do not have to wait until you have been admitted to the University before applying to the School of Music (Step 2).
 PSEO applicants should apply directly to the U of M PSEO program and move to Step 2.
 Equivalency applicants may proceed to Step 2 without applying to the University.

 STEP 2: Apply to the School of Music

 The School of Music will begin accepting applications for 2019 entrance in September 2018.
 Please submit all of the following components by Dec 1, 2018 for fall 2019 entrance or November 1, 2018 for spring 2019 entrance.
 Please note: the music therapy program only admits for fall entrance.

 - Online Music Application (availble here in September 2018)

 The online music application can only be completed in one session and will gather information on the following topics: